walterhiggins/WMPJS/book-outline.md

 * There are many sounds in Minecraft, if we were to support each sound using a *switch* statement, we'd need to add a case for every sound.
 The switch statement would grow quite large.
 On the other hand, adding a single key-value pair to the lookup table is comparatively easier.
 Because it's data, we could expose the lookup table for use outside of this module and allow other modules or parts of the program to add and remove sounds.
 The *onInput()* function no longer needs to concern itself with what's in the lookup table, making the function shorter and more maintainable.

 ### Objects and References
 One thing to note about objects and variables is that when we assign a new variable to an existing object, we don't make a copy of the object.
-For example, in ScriptCraft, when you execute Javascript statements at the in-game or server prompt, there's a special variable: *self* which refers to the player (or console operator) who is currently executing the statement.
+For example, in ScriptCraft, when you execute JavaScript statements at the in-game or server prompt, there's a special variable: *self* which refers to the player (or console operator) who is currently executing the statement.
 If we assign a new variable to be the same as *self* then we are really only adding a new name for the same thing.
 We're not making a copy.
 So for example:

     /js var me = self;

 Does not create a clone of the player.
-It merely adds a new Javascript name for the player object.
+It merely adds a new JavaScript name for the player object.
 We are adding a new *reference* to the player.
 The variables *me* and *self* both point to the same thing.
 The same is true no matter how many variables we add.

 ![Objects and References: Player](images/chapter-14/objects_player.png)